François de Vendôme, duc de Beaufort

 François de Vendôme, duc de Beaufort (16 January 1616 – 25 June 1669) was the son of César, Duke of Vendôme, and Françoise de Lorraine.
 He was a prominent figure in the Fronde, and later went on to fight in the Mediterranean.
 He is sometimes called François de Vendôme, though he was born into the House of Bourbon, Vendôme coming from his father's title of Duke of Vendôme.

 In March 1665 he led a small fleet which defeated a small Algerian fleet near the Goletta, Tunisia (Action of March 1665).
 In 1669 he led the newly arrived French troops defending Candia against the Ottoman Turks, and was presumed to have been killed in a night sortie, on 25 June 1669.
 His body was brought back to France for a state funeral.

 Biography

-Beaufort is a picturesque figure in French history of the 17th century.
-He was the second son of César de Vendôme, an illegitimate son of King Henry IV of France by his mistress, Gabrielle d'Estrées.
+François was the second son of César de Vendôme and Françoise of Lorrain-Mercoeur.
+His father was an illegitimate son of King Henry IV of France by his mistress, Gabrielle d'Estrées.
 He began his career in the army and served in the first campaigns of the Thirty Years' War, but his ambitions and unscrupulous character soon found a more congenial field in the intrigues of the court.
 In 1642 he joined in the conspiracy of Cinq Mars against Cardinal Richelieu, and upon its failure was obliged to live in exile in England until Richelieu's death.